 Coming up with an all-inclusive answer to how much your saltwater pool costs isn’t easy.
 The price can dramatically change based on the size of the swimming pool, where you live, and whether you’re building it from scratch or converting a chlorine pool.

-What we can say is that most homeowners can expect to spend anywhere from $30,000 to $60,000 — give or take a few grand — if they’re constructing the pool from scratch.
-Smaller pools that are only twenty gallons or less might only cost around $16,000 to $18,000.
+What I can say is that most homeowners can expect to spend anywhere from $20,000 to $180,000 — give or take a few grand — if they’re constructing the pool from scratch.
+The national average cost of installing a saltwater pool is around $32,000.

-If you already have a chlorine pool, but you’d like to make it into a saltwater pool, buying a salt-chlorine generator can run between $600 to $2,500, depending on pool size.
+If you already have a chlorine pool but want to make it into a saltwater pool, you won’t have to start from scratch.
+Converting a standard chlorine pool to a saltwater pool is much simpler and more affordable.
+The cost of buying a salt-chlorine generator can run between $600 to $2,500, depending on pool size.